Hawaii Official Landlord Tenant Complaint (3rd Circuit Court)

 - When written notice was given to the tenant (date and copy of the notice)

 When: Complete and file this with the District Court along with any fees required.
-You cannot file a formal complaint until the waiting period specified in the formal notice given to the tenant has expired.
+You cannot file a formal complaint until the waiting period specified in the formal notice that was given to the tenant has expired.

 For instance, if you served the tenant with a 5 Day Notice to Pay Rent, you cannot file the formal complaint until 5 business days have passed without the tenant making payment.
-In the case of a 10 Day Notice to Cure, you cannot file a formal complaint until 10 business days have passed during which the tenant continues to commit the violation (or if the tenant commits the violation again after the 10-day period is over).
+In the case of a 10 Day Notice to Cure, you cannot file a formal complaint until 10 business days have passed during which the tenant continues to commit the violation (or if the tenant commits the violation again after the 10 days is over).

 Once the formal complaint has been filed, the court will require the tenant to appear and a judgment will be made on the case.